danlewer/irid_trends/README.md

 2. R code used to analyse raw HES data (ie. requires HES data that is not saved in this repository to maintain confidentiality)
 3. [Non-identifiable summary tables](https://github.com/danlewer/irid_trends/tree/main/summary_tables) of HES data, generated using R code
 4. [Other inputs](https://github.com/danlewer/irid_trends/tree/main/input_data) (eg. population estimates, numbers of drug-related deaths)
-5. R code used to generate final outputs - this code can be run using the data provided in this repository
+5. R code used to generate final outputs - this code can be run using the data provided in this repository, and reads CSV files directly from Github (ie. you do not need to download data).

 ## Sources